wickwirew/PureSQL/README.md

 # Installation
 Otter supports Swift Package Manager.
 To install add the following to your `Package.swift` file.

+> [!TIP]
+> If don't want to read any of the README, here are some quick tips:
+> * Use singular table names, it is the SQL standard.
+> * Orgranize queries in files by usage, not by table.
+> * Use `SELECT table.*` to embed the table structs within the results
+> * Inject queries and avoid the repository pattern
+> * Let SQL answer the questions about your data.
+Many queries are perfectly fine

 ```swift
 let package = Package(
     [...]